cosmoinin/MGPT/README.md

 /MGPT$ ./mgpt om=0.3 h=0.7 mgm=HS fR0=1.0e-6 suffix=_F6
 ```

-computes Hu-Sawicky f_R0 = -10^-6, and LCDM background cosmology with h=0.7, Omega_m = 0.3.
+computes Hu-Sawicky f_R0 = -10^-6, and background cosmology with h=0.7, Omega_m = 0.3.
 The output files will have a suffix _F6

 Option screening=1 is the default with screenings, set to screening=0 if you want no screenings.